Outbound-VoIP in ASM Dialing Modes

 You can configure OCS to handle a scenario in which it cannot find an established engaging call on the same Media Server by setting the value of the on-bridging-unable option to transfer.
 By doing so, OCS connects the customer call to the first found established engaging call, regardless of the Media Server on which the engaging call is established.
 You configure this option at the Campaign Group Level OCS Application Level.

 If the value of the merge-method option is set to bridging, then the on-bridging-unable option is taken into account in scenarios where bridging is not possible; if the value of the on-bridging-unable option is set to transfer, then OCS attempts to use the Transfer method; if the value is set to drop, then the call is dropped.

 When the bridging method is used, no SIP messaging is provided to OCS if the agent's SIP endpoint fails and the calls are not merged.
 As a result, OCS is unable to identify the call with a Transfer error.

-For the transfer method, OCS attempts to find an established engaging call with the longest-waiting agent on the same Media Server as the customer call, and responds as follows:
+For the transfer method, OCS merges each established outbound call with the longest-engaged agent across all Media Servers, as follows:

 The following figure illustrates the event flow for the merging of the call legs.

 If OCS determines that the customer call must be transferred to another destination (for example, a treatment with a transfer call action), OCS uses a single-step transfer.
 OCS considers the transfer complete when the customer call is transferred from the Trunk Group DN to the VTD.
 Then, OCS finalizes the chain processing with a call result.